Wally Cox

 Wallace Maynard Cox (December 6, 1924 – February 15, 1973) was an American actor.
-He began his career as a standup comedian and played the title character of the popular early American television series Mister Peepers from 1952 to 1955.
+He began his career as a stand-up comedian and played the title character of the early American television series Mister Peepers from 1952 to 1955.
 He also appeared as a character actor in over 20 films and dozens of television episodes.
 Cox was the voice of the animated canine superhero Underdog in the Underdog TV series.

 Early life, education, and career beginnings

 Cox was born on December 6, 1924, in Detroit, Michigan.
-When he was 10, he moved with his divorced mother (mystery author Eleanor Blake) and a younger sister to Evanston, Illinois, where he became close friends with another child in the neighborhood, Marlon Brando.
-His family moved several times, including a move to New York City, and Cox graduated from Denby High School after they returned to Detroit.
+At age 10, he moved with his divorced mother, mystery author Eleanor Blake, and his younger sister to Evanston, Illinois, where he became close friends with a neighbor, Marlon Brando.
+His family relocated several times, including a period in New York City, before returning to Detroit, where Cox graduated from Denby High School.

 During World War II, Cox and his family returned to New York City, where he attended the City College of New York.
 He spent four months in the United States Army.
-According to the accounts of a fellow enlisted soldier, Cox adopted odd behaviors while undergoing basic training at Camp Wolters, Texas, such as putting on a uniform and full pack to pick flowers on Sundays, to receive a discharge from the Army.
-After his discharge he attended New York University.
-He supported his invalid mother and sister by making and selling jewelry in a small shop, and entertaining at parties doing comedy monologues.
-These led to regular performances at nightclubs, including the Village Vanguard, beginning in December 1948.
+According to a fellow soldier, Cox displayed unusual behaviors during basic training at Camp Wolters, Texas, such as donning his uniform and full pack to pick flowers on Sundays in an apparent effort to secure a discharge.
+After leaving the Army, he enrolled at New York University and supported his ailing mother and sister by making and selling jewelry in a small shop, while also performing comedy monologues at parties.
+These performances eventually led to regular nightclub appearances, including at the Village Vanguard, beginning in December 1948.

-He became Brando's roommate, and his friend encouraged Cox to study acting with Stella Adler.
+He became Brando's roommate, and his friend encouraged him to study acting with Stella Adler.